1996 Indianapolis 500: Bump Day - Sunday May 19

-At 11:00 a.m., Team Menard announced that Danny Ongais would drive the #2 entry, vacated after the death of Scott Brayton.
+At 11:00 a.m., Team Menard announced that Danny Ongais would drive the #2 entry, qualified as the #32, that was vacated after the death of Scott Brayton.
 Due to the replacement, the car was moved to the back of the field, elevating Tony Stewart to the pole position.
 Ongais was recommended by Al Unser, who had been approached first by John Menard for the drive.
 During the day, Ongais would complete 25 laps at the wheel of the #62 back-up car, with a best lap of 221.904 mph.
 To replace Ongais, Brickell Racing signed Tyce Carlson, who later revealed he had to "break" into a friend's car to retrieve his racing suit.
 Carlson had attempted to reach a deal to drive for Tempero–Giuffre Racing during the week, but it had fallen through.

 At 1:50 p.m., Randy Tolsma, who had completed his best lap of the month at 214.843 mph, crashed in Turn 1, causing considerable damage to the #24 car, although its driver was uninjured.
 Zunne Group Racing had not entered a spare, and Tolsma stated he was not considering offers to drive other cars for a qualification attempt.
 Having secured the funding on Saturday afternoon, veteran Hideshi Matsuda arrived at the track for the first time all month, and was quickly practising over 227 mph.
 At 4 p.m., driving an "at-large" entry for Beck Motorsports, Matsuda put his car safely in the field at 226.856 mph.